Stark-State-Software-Devlopment-Guild/SDGSandbox/Notes/html_notes/intro.md

 > <p>Hello World!</p>

 The above example uses simple paragraph tags \<p\> to enclose the plaintext between them.
-Notice the \/ before the p in the second tag.
+Notice the \'/' before the 'p' in the second tag.
-This indicates this this the closing tag tells the browser to end paragraph styling there.
+This indicates this is a closing which tells the browser to end paragraph styling there.

 #### Header Tags
 Header tags are used to introduce different sections of your pages.
+They help break up the flow of information displayed in your page and make articles easier to read.

 ###### For example: